palexster/wedding/content/schedule.md

  - 5:00
     - Outdoor dinner
  - 7:00
-    - Hangout and dancing.
+    - Cake and dancing.

 ### Sunday:

  - AM:
-   - Leisurly breakfast with guests that are still around at the ranch.
+   - Leisurly breakfast with those that camped at the ranch.